github/developer.github.com/content/guides/basics-of-authentication.md

 because _that's exactly what we're going to do_.

 Our little server above is rather simple.
-In order to wedge in some intelligent authentication, we're going to switch over to using sessions for storing tokens and scopes.
+In order to wedge in some intelligent authentication, we're going to switch over to using sessions for storing tokens.
 This will make authentication transparent to the user.

+Also, since we're persisting scopes within the session, we'll need to handle cases when the user updates the scopes after we checked them, or revokes the token.
+To do that, we'll use a `rescue` block and check that the first API call succeeded, which verifies that the token is still valid.
+After that, we'll check the `X-OAuth-Scopes` response header to verify that the user hasn't revoked the `user:email` scope.

 Create a file called _advanced_server.rb_, and paste these lines into it: